 Click here to watch his 2013 Chicago Ideas Week talk on forecasting criminal behavior and crime victimization.

 RECENT SELECT PUBLICATIONS

-Forecasting domestic violence: A machine learning approach to help inform arraignment decisions, (with Susan B. Sorenson and Geoffrey Barnes), Journal of Empirical Legal Studies, 2016; 13: 94-115.
+Berk, R, Sorenson, SB, Barnes.
+Forecasting domestic violence: A machine learning approach to help inform arraignment decisions, Journal of Empirical Legal Studies, 2016; 13: 94-115.

-Machine learning forecasts of risk to inform sentencing decisions, (with Jordan Hyatt), The Federal Sentencing Reporter, forthcoming, 2015.
+Berk, R, Hyatt, J. Machine learning forecasts of risk to inform sentencing decisions, The Federal Sentencing Reporter, Vol. 27 No. 4, 2015.

 Click here for Prof. Berk's website.